1975–76 New York Rangers season

 The 1975–76 New York Rangers season was the franchise's 50th season.
-The Rangers would finish in fourth in the Patrick Division and miss the playoffs.
+The Rangers would finish in fourth in the Patrick Division and miss the playoffs for the first time since the 1965–66 season.

 Offseason

 The Rangers chose Wayne Dillon as their first pick in the 1975 draft.
 Dillon was already playing professionally with the Toronto Toros of the World Hockey Association.

 Regular season

 On November 7, 1975, the New York Rangers pulled off a blockbuster trade with the Boston Bruins, exchanging Brad Park, Jean Ratelle and Joe Zanussi for Phil Esposito and Carol Vadnais.